homayungit/mms-Microservice/README.md

 # mms-Microservice
-This is a Madrasah Management system where i use Vertical Slice Architecture
+This is a Madrasah Management system where i use Vertical Slice Architecture using .NET 10